“My greatest wish is that one day

 "The fruit is ripe"

-good example of the way I often perceive Jivanjili, just doing what has to be
+This is a good example of the way I often perceive Jivanjili, just doing what has to be done, without hesitating.

 I asked her to explain how she was able to cut that wedding cake so accurately.

 Jivanjili: Yes, I remember that day.
 I didn’t know anyone in the wedding party, and I hadn’t really looked around and seen how many people were present.

 How was it possible to cut the cake into the exact number of parts?
 The bottom line is that I don’t know.
 There was just a wedding cake that needed to be cut.